OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-05.md

 So then, just as through one trespass the result was condemnation for all people, so also through one act of righteousness the result was justification and life for all people.

 ## Romans 5:19
-For just as through the disobedience of the one man the many were made sinners, so also through the obedience of the one man the many will be made righteous.
+For just as through the disobedience of one man the many were made sinners, so also through the obedience of one man the many will be made righteous.

 ## Romans 5:20
-The law was brought in so that the trespass might increase; but where sin increased, grace increased all the more,
+The law was introduced so that the trespass might increase; but where sin increased, grace increased all the more,

 ## Romans 5:21
-so that, just as sin reigned in death, so also grace might reign through righteousness to bring eternal life through Jesus Christ our Lord.
+so that, just as sin reigned in death, grace might also reign through righteousness to bring eternal life through Jesus Christ our Lord.